closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 ### Prompt Pattern

-> Identify experts likely to disagree with the assumptions in this input and explain why.
+> Identify experts likely to disagree with the assumptions in this input.
+Prefer experts representing *different worldviews or incentives*, not narrower technical depth.

 ### Strengths

 * Reveals hidden risks
-* Surfaces alternative paradigms
+* Improves epistemic diversity

 ---